How to use open circuit transformer

 When the current flows in the primary in the open circuit CT, then the voltage will increase 1st quite fast due to the high rate of change of the flux.

-Open circuit voltage limit due to application
+Open circuit voltage limit due to the application

 If the secondary is open, then the only primary has the electric current.
 This current is responsible for the flux in the core.

 So, If the secondary winding is an open circuit in the CT transformer, then the CT transformer behaves like an inductor.
-Refer to figure 1.
+Refer to Figure 1.

-Inductor equivalent of open circuit CT
+Inductor equivalent of CT secondary open circuit Transformer Use

-Fig 1: Inductor equivalent of open circuit CT
+Fig 1: Inductor equivalent of open circuit CT Transformer Use

 This is due to the fact that a coil over a core is like an inductor.